RishiP2004/GameHub/README.md

 This project is to learn Node and React.

-Fun little game being made for user vs AI using Node, React, MySQL and Knex
+Fun little game being made for user vs AI using Node, React, SQLite and Knex

 Features (WIP)